Riding a motorcycle is a fun and unique experience. Remember these eight simple guidelines to stay safe and make the most of your trip.

 - Placing your hands on the rider’s hips is the best way to hold on to the rider, and it keeps you in touch with the rider’s movements.
 Keep your weight centered over the motorcycle and stay still.
 Moving around, particularly when the motorcycle is stopped, affects the balance of the motorcycle.

 - Motorcycles turn by leaning, so don’t be alarmed when the motorcycle leans over to go around a corner.
 Looking over the rider’s inside shoulder will automatically put your weight right where it belongs in a turn.
 Keep your body in line with the rider’s body to prevent the motorcycle from leaning more than the rider intends.

-- Be a second pair of eyes!
+- Be the second pair of eyes!
 Help the rider look for potential danger by staying alert and being prepared.

-Motorcycle Lawyers at Carter Mario Injury Lawyers wish you a safe and happy riding season.
+The Motorcycle Lawyers at Carter Mario Law Firm wish you a safe and happy riding season.
 Enjoy the beautiful scenery our state has to offer!